webdjoe/pyshopify/README.md

 enable = False
 ```

 The configuration file will default to `config.ini` in the current working directory.
-A custom path can be defined by passing to `ShopifyApp('rel/path/config.ini')` when instantiating or the `cli_runner --config rel/path/config.ini`
+A custom path can be defined by passing to `ShopifyApp('rel/path/config.ini')` when instantiating or the `shopify_cli --config rel/path/config.ini`

 ## Installing Base Library